 - Support from staff across the University.

-All Higher Education Institutions are being monitored by HEFCE, on behalf of the Home Office, on their implementation of the duty and the Prevent Working Group meets regularly to ensure this takes place.
+All Higher Education Institutions are being monitored by OfS, on behalf of the Home Office, on their implementation of the duty and the Prevent Working Group meets regularly to ensure this takes place.

 Current Prevent activities include:

-- Preparation of self-assessment, reporting and monitoring requirements to HEFCE
+- Preparation of self-assessment, reporting and monitoring requirements to OfS

 - Engagement and discussion with academic staff, Associate Deans, relevant faculty-based groups and committees.